openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 These are some of the controller patterns that can be followed while implementing controllers.

-- Status.Phase of a CStorVolumeClaim (CVC) resource can have following:
+- Status.Phase of a CStorVolumeConfig (CVC) resource can have following:
   - Pending
   - Bound
 - Status.Phase is only set during creation